Skip to content

 Design, visualize, and ship your microservice API architecture — without leaving VS Code.

 Mesh Graph scans your workspace, discovers services and endpoints across multiple frameworks, and lets you design your entire architecture on a visual canvas.
-Then use the built-in AI Agent to generate production-ready code or comprehensive technical documentation — all from the same place you write code.
+Then use the built-in AI Agent to generate code or technical documentation, all from the same place you write code.
+You can save your architecture as a portable .mgx file, share it with your team, and use the generated docs for onboarding, reviews, or presentations.

 Key Features